DebjaniSihiLab/starter-hugo-research-group/content/post/Featured Soil Modeler/index.md

 image:
   focal_point: "top"
 ---
-We had a great semester: graduations, awards & recognition from national, regional, and University levels, internships with external agencies, & more.
-So, we celebrated with students, colleagues, friends & families.
+We had a great semester: graduations, awards and recognition from national, regional, and University levels, internships with external agencies and more.
+So, we celebrated with students, colleagues, friends and families.

 Event management credit went to the partner in crime: Biswanath Dari 🙂